Sovereign Fund of Brazil

-The Sovereign Fund of Brazil (in Portuguese Fundo Soberano do Brasil; FSB) was the sovereign wealth fund of Brazil, established on December 24, 2008 and extinct on September 20, 2019.
+The Sovereign Fund of Brazil (in Portuguese Fundo Soberano do Brasil; FSB) was the sovereign wealth fund of Brazil, established on December 24, 2008 and dismantled on September 20, 2019.

 The fund was a non-commodity institution which was required to support national companies in their export activities, and more broadly to act as a mechanism for anti-cyclical development, promoting investment in projects of strategic interest to Brazil abroad and internally.
 On the day of its establishment, the fund was endowed with R$14.243 billion.